ErikKalkoken/evebuddy/README.md

 The following is a detailed list of EVE Buddy's features.
 Most features are available for both desktop and mobile:

 - **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views:
-  - Assets: Search assets across all characters
+  - Assets: Search assets across all characters, and export items to clipboard (e.g. for Janice) or CSV
   - Clones: Overview of all current clones and search nearest available jump clones across all characters
   - Colonies: Browse PI colonies across all characters
   - Contracts: Browse contracts of all characters
   - Industry: Browse industry jobs for all characters and related corporations
   - Location: Browse the location of all characters and their current ships
-  - Skills: Keep track of the training status for all characters and search for skills across of characters.
+  - Skills: Keep track of the training status for all characters, search for skills across all characters and export training status to clipboard or file
   - Wealth: Charts showing wealth distribution across all characters

 - **Character monitor**: Check current information about each of your characters:
   - Assets: Browse through your assets at all your locations
   - Clones: Current augmentations, jump clones & jump cooldown timer
   - Communications: Browse through all communications
-  - Mails: Browser through all mails
+  - Mails: Browse through all mails
-  - Skills: Training queue, catalogue of all trained skills and what ships can be flown, and export trained skills to clipboard or CSV (desktop only)
+  - Skills: Training queue, catalogue of all trained skills and what ships can be flown, and export trained skills to clipboard ([PyFA](https://github.com/pyfa-org/Pyfa)-compatible format) or CSV
-    - **Copy to clipboard**: Copies all trained skills in [PyFA](https://github.com/pyfa-org/Pyfa)-compatible plain-text format (`Skill Name Level`, one per line) so they can be pasted directly into PyFA's character skill import.
-    - **Export to CSV**: Saves all trained skills to a `.csv` file with `Name` and `Level` columns for use in spreadsheets or other tools.
   - Wallet: Wallet and market Transactions

 - **Corporation monitor**: Check current information about each of your corporations: (depending on their roles)
-  - Assets: Browse and search corporation assets
+  - Assets: Browse and search corporation assets, and export items to clipboard or CSV
   - Industry: See running and historic indy jobs
   - Members: List of current corporation members
   - Structures: List of all corporation structures with current fuel status, state and potential timers